rackerlabs/technical-blog/_posts/2019-10-02-features-of-sap-web-dispatcher.md

 - Configured correctly, Web Dispatcher is a single point of entry for IP addresses, ports, and URLs.

-- It forwards the incoming HTTP and HTTPS requests to the application server (AS) of the SAP system.
+- It forwards the incoming HTTP and HTTPS requests to the application server of the SAP system.

 - The architecture is the same as the architecture of the Internet Communication Manager (ICM).